 If your foundation is beginning to sink or settle, contact us today.
 We provide a thorough inspection of your property and the best possible solution to repair it.
 All of our work is fully-warrantied!

 Different types of soil have different load-bearing capacities.
 When a soil's load-bearing capacity is exceeded, the soil will compact and settle.
 It's also possible for the soil beneath a slab to settle and compact of its own accord.

 Soil that contains large amounts of clay and/or silt will shrink substantially when it gets dry.
 As the soil compacts underneath a concrete slab, the unsupported slab will sink as well, usually cracking in one or more spots.

 We fix concrete slabs that have settled using a technique called polymer injection, an improvement upon conventional mudjacking and slab jacking methods.
 Polymer injection, or PolyLevel®, can actually consolidate weak underlying soils and raise concrete slabs because the polyurethane formulation expands before it cures.

 The hardened mass is much lighter than the concrete slurry used for mudjacking, making further settlement unlikely.

-Learn more about PolyLevel®; the new geopolymer injection process designed to lift and stabilize concrete slabs - both indoors and outdoors
+Learn more about PolyLevel®; the new geopolymer injection process designed to lift and stabilize concrete slabs.

 Modern concrete repair methods will do more than simply stabilize the sinking concrete.
 With the new polymer injection product, PolyLevel® (produced by Foundation Supportworks, Inc.), we can strengthen the soil's load-bearing qualities and lift and realign the settled concrete.

-Our in-house contractors at Foundation Systems of Michigan specialize in structural stabilization for foundation problems of all kinds -- including sinking footings and settling indoor and outdoor concrete slabs.
+Our in-house contractors at Foundation Systems of Michigan specialize in structural stabilization for foundation problems of all kinds -- including sinking footings and settling indoor concrete slabs.

 We have 2 locations to better serve Michigan: Livonia & Traverse City